DHTMLX/gantt-docs/data/api/refs/gantt.md

 - api/gantt_oncolumnresize_event.md - fires when the user is dragging the column's border to resize the column
 - api/gantt_oncolumnresizeend_event.md - fires after the user finished dragging the column's border to resize the column
 - api/gantt_oncolumnresizestart_event.md - fires before the user starts to drag the column's border to resize the column
-- api/gantt_oncontextmenu_event.md - occurs when the user clicks the right mouse button inside the Gantt chart
+- api/gantt_oncontextmenu_event.md - fires when a user clicks the right mouse button inside the Gantt chart (see the details)
 - api/gantt_ondatarender_event.md - fires after data has been rendered on the page
 - api/gantt_ondestroy_event.md - called after gantt has been cleared by the api/gantt_destructor.md method
 - api/gantt_onemptyclick_event.md - fires when the user clicks on an empty space in the Gantt chart (not on tasks)